maolivar/valuation-game/README.md

 - In the current setup, low valuations corresponds to the bottom 80% of the valuation distribution, and high valuation from the top 20%.
 - Rest of the game is identifical.

+## Viewing results

+At the end of each round, players have to submit their results.

+The results of all groups can be viewed in the admin Dashboard.
+The admin can change the simulation to be viewed:
+- `base` = Simulation 1
+- `inv` = Simulation 2
+- `disc` = Simulation 3

+If  simulation has no results, an empty plot is shown.

-To view the stored results so far, the instructor can use the path extension `/get_results` on the URL of the game.
+To view the stored results so far in the database, the instructor can use the path extension `/get_results` on the URL of the game.

 Future improvements:
-- Add an administration panel to view results and change game parameters.
-- Implement a game password and player registration panel.
-- Improve CSS design.
+- Add login for administrators
+- Dashboard to manage existing games
-- Other suggestions are welcome (but please keep it simple).
+- Other suggestions are welcomed.

 ## Development notes

 `valuation-game` is developed in Python using Flask framework to implement the web-app.
 It uses a local SQLite database to store game results.
+All the plots are generated using [Bokeh](https://docs.bokeh.org/en/latest/index.html) framework.
 It is currently under development, so any suggestions for improvement are very much welcomed!